BERWICK RIDING THE BOUNDS

 HAWICK COMMON RIDING

 The Hawick Common-Riding also celebrates the capture of an English Flag in 1514 by the youth of Hawick at Hornshole, two miles down the Teviot, where a monument commemorates the event.
-The names of every Hawick ‘cornet’ since 1703 is recorded on boards displayed beneath Drumlanrig’s Tower just off the High Street.
+The names of every Hawick ‘cornet’ since 1703 are recorded on boards displayed beneath Drumlanrig’s Tower just off the High Street.

 Events on Common Riding Friday start at 6 am., when the halberdiers and Drum and Fife band march through the town to ‘rouse the population’.
 There is a procession through the town at 8.30 and after riding the outlying Marches there is a race meeting at ‘The Mair’.